cboujoukos/ruby-dictionary-cli-app/NOTES.md

 IS THERE A WAY TO SET UP AN ANCHOR IN MY CLI MENU SO THAT WHEN I TYPE EXIT FROM A KLASS MENU IT EXITS THE CLI MENU AND SKIPS TO #GOODBY?

 ADJUST/ADD CLEAR ALL METHOD?

+NEED  TO ADD A CONDITION THAT METHODS SHOULD ONLY BE ADDED TO ALL/INST_METHODS/KLASS_METHODS IF THAT METHOD CANNOT BE FOUND IN THERE.

+WHY IS KLASS.ALL CLEARING WHEN I ENTER MENU/EXIT BUT THE OTHER TWO ARAYS ARE NOT??!